GithubSoftware1/image_classifier/README.md

 You can classify 4 distinct objects or postures and then see how well it classifies it.
 Make sure the object or postures are distinct enough to get a working model.
 I suggest you take about 10 photos of each posture and make sure they are all slightly different but in line with the class

-The classifier is not saved and once you refresh of exit the browser it is reset to untrained.
+The classifier is not saved and once you refresh or exit the browser it is reset to untrained.